 Remember that dates are just saved as numbers by your spreadsheet with date formatting applied.

 This function is rarely used on its own.
 Typically, it is nested inside other functions, such as TIME.

 The SECOND function returns the number of seconds from any given unit of time.

 #VALUE! – The value passed to the function was not a valid time.

 #ERROR! – Formula parse error.
 The input to the function could not be used, such as a time with no quotes. –

 5pm should be

-#NUM! – Result was not a number.
-The number is too large to resolve to a time. –
+#NUM! – The result was not a number or the number is too large to resolve to a time.

 Following are a few simple examples.